Skip to contents

 Column name of the participant identifier.

-Column name of the time-in-study (decision point).
+Column name of the decision points for each participants.

 Ht